Common crimes

 You can legally possess and use an illegal drug if a doctor prescribed it for you and it’s a drug that can legally be prescribed.
 If you’re too sick to give yourself drugs that have been legally prescribed for you, a person caring for you can legally give you the drug.

-If a doctor or nurse knows you’re an addict it’s a criminal offence for them to supply you with drugs for that addiction, unless they’ve been specifically authorised to do this under an official treatment programme (like the methadone programme).
+If a doctor or nurse knows you’re addicted, it’s a criminal offence for them to supply you with drugs for that addiction – unless they’ve been specifically authorised to do this under an official treatment programme (like the methadone programme).

 You can also legally possess or use cannabis if a doctor or nurse has diagnosed you as having a terminal illness or condition and as being near the end of your life.